-Eight track championships at this one racetrack.
+Eight championships at one racetrack.
 EIGHT.
 That's not a career.
 That's a residency.

 Peyton Sellers was born on October 20, 1983, in Danville, Virginia — the old tobacco town on the Dan River that used to be the last stop before North Carolina.
 He didn't leave.
 Most drivers with his résumé would have chased a national series ride years ago, moved to Mooresville, started a podcast, done the whole deal.
 Sellers chose to stay in Danville, build his own race team from the ground up, and become the most decorated short-track driver of his generation on his own terms.